Kumaon chieftaincy: Emblem and flag

 The cow was the royal emblem of the Chand dynasty of Kumaon.
 Cows are considered sacred in Hinduism, the religion of the Chand kings and the Kumaoni people.
 The cow was used in the emblem, seal, flag and coinage of the Chand dynasty.
 It was also used to symbolise Kumaon itself, like saying "Victory to the cow" would mean "Victory to Kumaon (the land whose banner is adorned with the cow)".

-Slaughtering of cows was strictly prohibited in the kingdom of Kumaon, and was punishable by death.
+Slaughtering of cows was strictly prohibited in the Kingdom of Kumaon, and was punishable by death.

-Kiladars, Sayanas and Budhas had their personal standards and insignias.
+The Sayanas and Burhas had their personal standards and insignias.
 The Diwan used the seal of the monarch to issue orders.

 Seal of the Maharaja of Kumaon

 The copper-plates of Chand kings were called katardar (कटारदार) as the kings instead of putting their signatures made the mark of their dagger on them.
 Their names used to be engraved in the beginning of the copper-plate.
 The name of chief officers as well were engraved in the copper plates.
-This very rule was followed while putting signatures on papers also.This can be seen in the official papers from the reign of Baz Bahadur Chand and Udyot Chand.
+This very rule was followed while putting signatures on papers also.
+This can be seen in the official papers from the reign of Baz Bahadur Chand and Udyot Chand.

 Kumaon was somewhat famous for its high quality swords and daggers, which were in demand in the Mughal Empire.
 This could be a reason as to why dagger was chosen as the seal.